jaggman/telegram-bot-dialogs/README.md

 }
 ```

 For initiate new dialog you have to use Dialogs class instance to add new dialog implementation.
-And for execute the first and next steps you have to call Dialogs::procceed() mehod with update object as an argument.
+And for execute the first and next steps you have to call Dialogs::proceed() method with update object as an argument.
 Also it is possible to use dialogs with Telegram commands and DI through type hinting.

 ```php
 use Telegram\Bot\Commands\Command;